New Orleans Saints vs. Seattle Seahawks NFL Week 7 Odds, Plays and Insights for October 25, 2021

 - This season, Seahawks home games average 53.5 points, 10.5 more than this outing's over/under (43).

-- New Orleans has two wins against the spread, and is 2-1 overall, in away games.
+- On the road, New Orleans has two wins against the spread and is 2-1 overall.

-- In three road games this season, New Orleans has hit the over once.
+- New Orleans has gone over the total once in three road games this year.

 Powered by Data Skrive.